How to reference information.

 1. Why do I have to reference my academic work?

-It is important that you get into the habit of referencing your work.
+It is important that you always reference your work.
 Correctly referencing your work means that you:

 - acknowledge the contribution that other people have made to your work